 The flow diagram below shows the process set out by the Planning Inspectorate:

-Once we have completed this, we plan to carrying out a further consultation on a wide range of information, before submitting a DCO application.
 During the consultation we will be contacting anyone with an interest in any land that may be affected and we will also hold conversations with key stakeholders and regulators, as well as engaging with local community members and their representatives and local businesses.
 There will be opportunities to give your views on our proposals.